 Seeking to find help for him, she contacted Hope of Glory for information on medical respite beds though the program was not fully in place at that time.
 We suggested the Salvation Army and they reserved a bed for him and assisted in helping him apply for medical insurance.
 From there he went to the Primavera Men’s Shelter, also in a medical respite bed until his legs gave out and was taken to St. Mary’s and then to a nursing home again.

 Wally now had hope for his future and applied for Social Security Disability—on his own– AND miraculously received it in 2 months!
 (With a lot of prayer and trusting God for His provision!)
 He was discharged from the nursing home and planned to go back to Primavera until he was approved, but his bed reservation got messed up.
 That same day he heard from Social Security that there was a check at the nursing home for him!
 He was able to get a motel until he had a bed at Primavera and is now awaiting God’s next move into a better life.
 He ended up in St. Francis shelter in one of their four medical respite beds and is doing very well.
-He now has his own apartment.
+He now has moved to Florida (a better climate for his physical challenges) and has his own apartment.
 GOD IS GOOD!